-- How can creating a break area for relaxation and socializing promote connection and productivity?
+- How can creating a break area for relaxation and socializing promote connection and boost productivity?

 Consider all this to ensure that employees have access to the right environment and equipment for the type of work they are doing.
-Good hybrid office designs account for the fact that the needs of teams may change from week to week.
+A good hybrid workplace design accounts for the fact that the needs of teams may change from week to week.